-- You want to borrow up to $5,000 — but remember that the loan amount available depends on your state.
+- You want to borrow a small amount — but remember that the loan amount available depends on your state.

 - You can pay it off quickly.
 Since its APRs can be very high, you should consider a Speedy Cash loan only if you don’t have any other options to cover an emergency expense.

 The application process for a Speedy Cash loan is fairly straightforward.
 Here’s the personal information you’ll need when you apply.

 - Steady source of income

 - Open bank account

 Speedy Cash will perform a credit check once you apply — which could negatively affect your credit scores by a few points.

 Not sure if Speedy Cash is right for you?
 Consider these alternatives.

 - Earnin: Earnin is an alternative option for emergency cash.
 It’s an app that allows you to borrow against your paycheck without fees or interest.

 - Upstart: Upstart might be ideal if you want a lender with a prequalification option that considers more than just your credit scores.